adosikas/synth_mapping_helper/README.md

 The GUI works like a website running on your local machine (accessible only to you), and accesses the clipboard.

+If you are overwhelmed by the amount of buttons, start with one segment at a time.
+You can hover your mouse over pretty much all buttons and input fields to get a short tooltip.

-The following is a list of features broken down by GUI tab.
+The following is a list of features broken down by GUI tab:

 ## Dashboard